-There are a number of different accessories that make up a wedding outfit, be they, groom or guests.
+There are a number of different accessories that make up a wedding outfit, be they groom or guests.
 Below we outline those that are likely to catch the eye, and how to wear with panache.

-Traditionally, a boutonnière is worn pushed through the lapel buttonhole and the stem held in place using a loop at the back of the lapel.
+Traditionally, a boutonnière is worn pushed through the lapel buttonhole and the stem held in place using a loop or pin at the back of the lapel.
 However, more recently we often find the lapel is made without the reverse loop as required.